William Delacombe

 William Barclay Delacombe (20 July 1860 – 14 October 1911) was an English cricketer.
 He played for Derbyshire between 1892 and 1900.

+Biography

 Delacombe was born in Georgetown, Ascension Island, the son of lieutenant-colonel William Addis Delacombe (d.1902) of the Royal Marines, who took command at San Juan Island in 1867 and had new quarters built for his family there.
 He attended King's School, Bruton and captained the School XI in 1878.
 He joined Derbyshire Friars in the same year.